cryptoeconomicslab/ovm.tz/README.md

 ### How to deploy

-You should run `npm run init-deploy` before deploy.
+You should create `account.json` in root and run `npm run init-deploy` before deploy.

 ```
 npm run build